toaq/toakao/README.md

 `archives/` contains archived data and scripts which shouldn't be modified anymore.
 Among these, `official-definition-competitors.csv`, `toadai-0-orphane-entries.csv` and `feedback_on_imported_entries.json` are the files which remain most useful as of now.

 `official-definition-competitors.csv` is the list of community definitions competing for an already official word.
-Some of these definitions are redundant or obsolete, but some of them are still relevant proposals of improvment of existing official definitions; ideally pull requests or issues should be opened for each of these still relevant proposals in the official dictionary repository.
+Some of these definitions are redundant or obsolete, but some of them are still relevant proposals of improvement of existing official definitions; ideally pull requests or issues should be opened for each of these still relevant proposals in the official dictionary repository.

 `toadai-0-orphane-entries.csv` are definitions which weren't assigned to any word or were assigned to an already existing word; they should be given a different word form, or better arguments for justifying changing the definition of their targeted word forms should be provided (ideally in a GitHub issue or pull request agaisnt the official dictionary repository).